-In addition, the CFPB expects every regulated entity under its supervision and enforcement authority to have an effective compliance management system adapted to its business strategy and operations.
+In addition, the CFPB expects every regulated entity under its supervision and enforcement authority to have an effective compliance management system appropriate for the size and complexity of the entity and adapted to its business strategy and operations.
 Examiners should also use the compliance management system review procedures to conduct review and testing of components of the supervised entity's compliance management system.1

-These education loan procedures include guidance for examination of all aspects of private education loans and examination of servicing practices in connection with all types of student loans.
+These procedures include guidance for examination of all aspects of private education loans, examination of servicing practices in connection with all types of student loans, and examination of education-related credit.
 The examination procedures contain a series of modules, grouping similar requirements together.
 In many cases, the examination scope will focus on either origination or servicing.
 Depending on the scope, and in conjunction with the compliance management system and consumer complaint response review procedures, each examination will cover parts of one or more of the following modules.
 Module 7 - Examination Conclusions and Wrap-up is a required module and must be completed.
 The modules include: